microsoftgraph/microsoft-graph-docs-contrib/concepts/deployments.md

 (*) Limited support for this API in this cloud.

- > **IMPORTANT:** Certain services and features that are in specific regions of the global service might not be available in all of the National clouds.
-To find out what services are available, go to [products available by region](https://azure.microsoft.com/global-infrastructure/services/?products=all&regions=usgov-non-regional,us-dod-central,us-dod-east,usgov-arizona,usgov-iowa,usgov-texas,usgov-virginia,china-non-regional,china-east,china-east-2,china-north,china-north-2,germany-non-regional,germany-central,germany-northeast)
+ > **IMPORTANT:** Certain services and features that are in specific regions of the global service might not be available in all of the national clouds.
+To find out what services are available, see [products available by region](https://azure.microsoft.com/global-infrastructure/services/?products=all&regions=usgov-non-regional,us-dod-central,us-dod-east,usgov-arizona,usgov-iowa,usgov-texas,usgov-virginia,china-non-regional,china-east,china-east-2,china-north,china-north-2,germany-non-regional,germany-central,germany-northeast).

 To learn more about National clouds, see the following topics: